sharp, keen, acute mean having or showing alert competence and clear understanding.

 Recent Examples on the Web

-More:Michigan health care systems ease mask rules The Dearborn, Taylor, and Sterling Heights Medical Park locations will accept prescribed and over-the-counter pills, medical sharps, needles, and empty syringes in puncture-proof containers, stated the release.—Nour Rahal, Detroit Free Press, 15 Apr.
+The event is free and anonymous; liquids, needles or sharps are not accepted, only pills or patches.—Linda McIntosh, San Diego Union-Tribune, 20 Oct.
+2023 More:Michigan health care systems ease mask rules The Dearborn, Taylor, and Sterling Heights Medical Park locations will accept prescribed and over-the-counter pills, medical sharps, needles, and empty syringes in puncture-proof containers, stated the release.—Nour Rahal, Detroit Free Press, 15 Apr.
 2023 The black keys represent sharps and flats.—Clare Mulroy, USA TODAY, 1 Mar.
 2023 Is Love, an extra-aged sharp, cheddar in which all proceeds are donated to help Southern Oregonians in need.—oregonlive, 8 Nov.
 2022 The Ghibli’s chassis is tuned for fun, with handling that's sports-car sharp balanced with a refined enough ride to satisfy luxury buyers who might otherwise go for an Audi A6 or a Mercedes-Benz E-class.—Drew Dorian, Car and Driver, 7 Jan.
 2023 Korngold completed his Symphony in F sharp in 1952.—Alex Ross, The New Yorker, 30 Nov.
 2022 In the depths of the first movement, immediately before Tchaikovsky’s most consuming cry of desolation, the bassoons, basses and timpani hold a low F sharp, for just a beat and a half.—David Allen, New York Times, 5 Oct.
 2022 Two minutes later, Ruiz put Juan Pablo Torres in on goal with a sharp through ball.—Azcentral Sports, The Arizona Republic, 10 Oct.
-2022 As a heavy fog rolled in on the first of two nights of performances in Coos Bay, the F sharp went flat.—oregonlive, 24 Aug.
-2021
+2022

-President Barack Obama agreed to sharp spending curbs that only recently expired.—Matthew Brown, BostonGlobe.com, 9 May 2023 That could require Republicans to identify even steeper reductions, perhaps totaling $16 trillion, in a move that could expose the party to sharp political attacks.—Tony Romm, Jeff Stein and Marianna Sotomayor, Anchorage Daily News, 10 Mar.
+That included everything from off-center parts at Simone Rocha to sharp, contrasting textures at KNWLS.—India Espy-Jones, Essence, 21 Sep.
+2023 President Barack Obama agreed to sharp spending curbs that only recently expired.—Matthew Brown, BostonGlobe.com, 9 May 2023 That could require Republicans to identify even steeper reductions, perhaps totaling $16 trillion, in a move that could expose the party to sharp political attacks.—Tony Romm, Jeff Stein and Marianna Sotomayor, Anchorage Daily News, 10 Mar.
 2023 Investors are reassessing their outlook for economic growth amid these massive policy risks, leading to sharp down and up movements in stock markets.—Christian Weller, Forbes, 25 Jan.
 2023 The mood of the night was high glam, from flowing gowns to sharp tailoring.—Essence Fashion Editors, Essence, 7 Nov.
-2022 Additionally, a period of rapid growth is the time to bring in experts to sharp shoot any growth barriers.—Kelly O'Neil, Forbes, 7 July 2022 Torres-Rosario still gets laughs, thanks to sharp comic timing in her accented line delivery, but those laughs come in appreciation for her character’s sincerity.—Matthew J. Palm, orlandosentinel.com, 15 May 2021 Tuukka Rask, sharp down the stretch after recovering from a late-season back strain, will be making his 94th playoff appearance.—BostonGlobe.com, 15 May 2021 Pick one that’s medium to sharp for a good melt-to-flavor ratio.—Catherine Lo, Good Housekeeping, 12 May 2021 See More
+2022 Additionally, a period of rapid growth is the time to bring in experts to sharp shoot any growth barriers.—Kelly O'Neil, Forbes, 7 July 2022 Torres-Rosario still gets laughs, thanks to sharp comic timing in her accented line delivery, but those laughs come in appreciation for her character’s sincerity.—Matthew J. Palm, orlandosentinel.com, 15 May 2021 Tuukka Rask, sharp down the stretch after recovering from a late-season back strain, will be making his 94th playoff appearance.—BostonGlobe.com, 15 May 2021 See More